Sony a7r review

 The LCD display is also placed perfectly on the device.
-The LCD screen tilts up and down which allows you to capture shots any situations.
+The LCD screen tilts up and down which allows you to capture shots in any situations.

 The dials are also placed perfectly which can be easily reached out using your thumbs.

-There is lot of customization option and menus which can be selected using control buttons just next to the LCD screen.
+There is the lot of customization option and menus which can be selected using control buttons just next to the LCD screen.

 The Sony A7r is packed with incredible features:

 The camera has HDR feature which allows you to make 3 shots in a row.
 But do keep in mind that HDR mode cannot be used in RAW or RAW+JPEG mode.